 (b) No Guarantee.
 Upsolve does not guarantee that any Legal Form provided is suitable for a particular purpose, or that any Legal Form provided is accurate, reliable, complete or timely.
 The Legal Forms provided are for information purposes only, and should not be relied upon as legal advice.

-15. Reviews.
-After your purchase, you may receive an email survey request from Upsolve.
+16. Reviews.
+After your use Upsolve, you may receive an email survey request from Upsolve.
 You may also write a review on the Site.
 If you complete the survey or submit a review, your opinions may be posted, in whole or in part, on the Site or used in marketing material.
-The review may be accompanied by limited identifying information, such as your first name and last initial, the product you purchased, your gender, city and/or state, and age range.
+The review may be accompanied by limited identifying information, such as your first name and last initial, the product you used, your gender, city and/or state, and age range.

-16. Text messages and SMS Programs.
-Upsolve, at its sole discretion, may offer the following SMS/text message based programs:
+17. Text messages and SMS Programs.
+Upsolve, at its sole discretion, may offer the following SMS/text message-based programs:

-Upsolve Member Alerts: When available, you may opt-in to receive SMS/text messages by providing your phone number during the process of purchasing a product from Upsolve.
-In some instances, we may also provide you the opportunity to opt-in post-purchase through digital advertisements or emails.
-By opting in, you will receive messages regarding the status of your order and assistance with accessing the products you have purchased.
+Upsolve Member Alerts: When available, you may opt-in to receive SMS/text messages by providing your phone number during the process of using Upsolve.
+By opting in, you will receive messages regarding the status of your order and assistance with accessing the products you have elected to use.
 The number of messages you will receive will vary depending on the steps needed to complete your order.

 To opt-out of receiving SMS/text messages from Upsolve, you may reply with STOP to cancel (msg & data rates may apply) or email firstname.lastname@example.org.

-21. I understand that these terms affect my legal rights and obligations.
+22. I understand that these terms affect my legal rights and obligations.
 If I do not agree to be bound by all of these terms, I will not use this service.
-By proceeding with my purchase, I agree to these Terms of Service.
+By proceeding with using Upsolve, I agree to these Terms of Service.